 Sometime before the next session, the selected speaker spends time thinking about the theme of the address.
 He or she makes notes but these should not be read out or used during the address.
 However, with the theme in mind, I suggest that the speaker has a very simple note prepared that outlines the beginning, middle, and end of the talk.

 All the speaker needs is a framework.
 The spirit world will fill in the gaps.

-- Step 3: At the next meeting the fledgling medium will give his or her address.
-It is delivered standing and the speaker is encouraged to be as confident as possible.
-It is better to speak loudly than not loud enough.
-It is also better to speak slowly and not quickly.
+At the next meeting, the fledgling medium will give his or her address.
+It is delivered standing.
+The speaker acts as confident as possible.
+Speaking too loud is better than not loud enough.
+Speak slowly and not quickly.

-- Step 4: When giving the talk it is good to have a structure, if possible, but it is acceptable to go off subject as long as it is being inspired by spirit.
-You can talk using your knowledge of the subject, and may include personal anecdotes, but most of all allow the inspiration to shine through.
+When giving the talk it is good to have a structure, if possible, but it is acceptable to go off subject as long as it is inspired by spirit.
+You can talk using your knowledge of the subject and may include personal anecdotes, but most of all allow the inspiration to shine through.
 Just as with mediumship, go with the flow.
 If inspiring words come to you say them.
 Never apologize if the flow stops or you fumble your words.
 Just go with it.

-- Step 5: When the speaker has finished everyone applauds.
-This not only marks the end of the talk but also instils confidence in the speaker.
+When the speaker has finished everyone applauds.
+This not only marks the end of the talk but also instills confidence in the speaker.